 Focusing on one career path is a thing of the past.
-In today’s economy and with business springing up left and right, employees are encouraged to be multifaceted as we are as a freelance English copywriter.
+In today’s economy and with business springing up left and right, employees are encouraged to be multifaceted.
 Having a single skill is actually seen as a professional crutch today.
 More and more young people are picking up functional skills as they grow up, and by the time they reach employment age, they’re better suited for your job than you with years of experience.
 So, what gives?

 Absolutely nothing.
 But the truth of the matter is that in the recent decade, it’s become increasingly important to follow the so-called “T-shape” skill development model, where you’re an expert in one field, and well versed (or at least well informed) in others.
 This is said to make people more attractive to potential employers, makes them more creative, collaborative and so on.
 Still not fully convinced?
 Then lend us a few minutes of your time…

 Remember when the only thing that mattered at your job was just to be great at it?
 Excelling at your career was much more streamlined, and in a way, easier.
 But it also stuck you in a very narrow box of abilities or skills, making you more easily replaceable.
 Nowadays, the more new skills you learn. and the more familiar you are with other disciplines, the more invaluable you become.
 Utilising new skills in your current position makes you a great candidate for a pay raise or a promotion.

 YOUR BRAIN ACTUALLY “UPGRADES”

 It is known that it’s not just our bodies that need training.
 Studies have long shown that learning new skills engages your brain and creates new neural pathways.
 This helps your mind receive more information, and utilize what you’ve already known in new ways.
 One could even say it rejuvenates your brain.
 This is such a big help when it comes to keeping up with the trends in business, whichever career path you chose.
 You’ll become more focused, more productive, and be able to store more new information.